nixpulvis/nixpulvis.github.io/_posts/2018-02-18-racket-contracts-with-blame.md

 Pretty simple, and it's nice to be able to talk about our assumptions in code.

 ### Chaperone and Impersonator Contracts

+The most important kind of contract left out of the flat contracts is `->`.
+This form of contract is also known as a contract combinator, since it takes many contracts as arguments and returns a new contract.
+Any contract created with `->` (for example `(-> number? number?)`) is a chaperone contract.

 Before I get into chaperone and impersonator contracts, first let me explain impersonators and chaperones beifly.
 Both are a way to wrap data, where a